Liverpool news: Mohamed Salah matches Fernando Torres record as he hits Premier League half-century | Goal.com

 50 - Mo Salah has scored his 50th Premier League goal in his 72nd appearance in the competition - only Andy Cole (65), Alan Shearer (66) and Ruud van Nistelrooy (68) have reached the milestone in fewer appearances.
 Landmark. #LIVCRY pic.twitter.com/sEeA42GCjg — OptaJoe (@OptaJoe) January 19, 2019

-Andy Cole, Alan Sheaer and Ruud van Nistelrooy are all iconic frontmen of the Premier League era.
+Andy Cole, Alan Shearer and Ruud van Nistelrooy are all iconic frontmen of the Premier League era.

 Salah is not even a striker, so to be in such company is quite an achievement.